Chart Color Schemes

 Population growth drivers in Worongary are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Worongary statistical area (Lv2) had an estimated population of around 6,464 as of Nov 2025.
-This reflected an increase of 443 people (7.4%) since the 2021 Census, which reported a population of 6,021 people.
-The change was inferred from the resident population of 6,372 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 341 validated new addresses since the Census date.
-This level of population equated to a density ratio of 461 persons per square kilometer, providing significant space per person and potential room for further development.
-The Worongary (SA2) had a growth rate of 7.4% since the 2021 census, exceeding the SA3 area's growth rate of 5.7%, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 54.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Worongary is around 6,464.
+This figure reflects an increase of 443 people since the 2021 Census, which reported a population of 6,021.
+The change was inferred from AreaSearch's resident population estimate of 6,372 in June 2024, based on examination of the latest ERP data release by the ABS and an additional 340 validated new addresses since the Census date.
+This level of population equates to a density ratio of 461 persons per square kilometer.
+The suburb's 7.4% growth since the 2021 census exceeded the SA3 area's growth rate of 5.7%.
+Population growth was primarily driven by overseas migration, contributing approximately 54.0% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data were adopted.
-These state projections did not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data were applied for each age cohort where utilized.
-Looking at population projections moving forward, a significant population increase in the top quartile of locations outside capital cities was forecast, with the area expected to expand by 2,208 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 31.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+A significant population increase is forecast for the top quartile of locations outside capital cities, with Worongary expected to expand by 2,214 persons to 2041, reflecting a total increase of 31.7% over the 17 years.

 Frequently Asked Questions - Population